n00b0dyy/Country-Information-and-Neighbor-Finder/readme.md

 - **HTML5**: For the app's structure.
 - **CSS3**: For styling and responsive design.
 - **JavaScript (ES6)**: For asynchronous operations, API integration, and DOM manipulation.

 ---

-## **How to Use**

-1. Clone the repository or download the files.
-2. Open the `index.html` file in your browser.
-3. Click the button to fetch country data.
-4. Try to use letters or special characters (2323, ##, ! etc. ) invalid inputs (xsxxssxx, nonameland etc.) or countries without neighbors (Australia, Japan) to test error handling.

-## **Future Improvements**

-- Add a search bar for user input.
-- Display multiple neighboring countries instead of one.
-- Add animations for better visual feedback.
-- Improve accessibility with ARIA roles and labels.

----